rjsmith/hxzmq/INSTALL.md

     include the hxzmq library in your hxml haXe compilation file:
         -lib hxzmq

-3. To run your target executable, your system will need to reach the hxzmq.ndll library file and the libzmq.dll 0MQ library file.
+3.  *(For neko and cpp targetted applications only)* To run your target executable, your system will need to reach the hxzmq.ndll library file and the libzmq.dll 0MQ library file.
 Add both paths to your environment executable PATH variable or copy into a standard library path directory if not in one already (e.g. /usr/lib in linux), or copy both files into the same folder as your newly-minted haXe executable (e.g. either a neko .n or cpp executable).